And we’re back to my monthlyblog post series, The Cut, for 2020!!!

 I decided to share a list you can donate to for those affected by the bushfires in Australia.
 I’ll be adding more organizations as I learn more.

-And that’s it for the this the firsr issue of The Cut for 2020!
+And that’s it for the first issue of The Cut for 2020!

 I hope you bookmark these posts so you can refer to them anytime you’re looking for a new-to-you brand, company, service or a product you need.